-Today, home-office has become almost the norm, or sometimes compulsory, when the number of cases of coronavirus increases significantly.
-Working from home allows us to sleep longer and to take a longer break at noon to enjoy the few hours of sunshine.
+Today, the home office has become almost the norm, or sometimes compulsory, when the number of cases of coronavirus increases significantly.
+Working from home allows us to sleep longer and take a longer break at noon to enjoy the few hours of sunshine.

 If you still go to the office, take the time to go out and stretch your legs despite the cold.
 On the one hand, this gives you a bit of exercise, and on the other hand, as soon as the sun gets into your eyes, your body secretes more melatonin.
 This prepares you for a good night’s sleep.

 If you cannot go outside when there is light, there are light therapy lamps that can help you.
 These lamps are available in specialised shops and half an hour a day is sufficient.
 Remember to ask your doctor for advice before buying one.

 You should also accept that you don’t have to do as much in winter as in summer.
 It’s also great to spend your weekend watching the Lord of the Rings long version!
 Let’s learn to let go without feeling guilty.

 We all know seasonal affective disorder, tiredness, and lack of motivation in the office or while looking for a new job as soon as the days get shorter.
 Unfortunately, we cannot control the length of the day or the weather.
 But we can do something to lessen the impact of this seasonal change of pace on our bodies and our morale.

 Slow down; if you can, work from home; get out for a walk when the sun is shining, and accept a little less work!
 Your body and your mind will thank you.